bigodrigo/PokedexReactProject/README.md

 ### The challenge

-- [x] Create a Home page with 10 pokemon and the possibility of fetching more with a button.
+- [x] Develop a Home page featuring 10 pokemon and the functionality to fetch more through a button.
-- [x] A second page with more information for each pokemon, showing their abilities and possible moves.
+- [x] Create a second page that provides more detailed information about each pokemon, including their abilities and possible moves.
-- [x] Single Page Application (SPA);
+- [x] Build a Single Page Application (SPA).
-- [x] Context API acting as Theme Toggler;
+- [x] Utilize Context API as a Theme Toggler.
-- [x] Styled-components;
+- [x] Implement Styled-components for styling.
-- [x] React-router-dom;
+- [x] Utilize React-router-dom for routing.

 :thought_balloon: Note worthy observation:

-- This project is very similar to the first contact I had with DevEmDobro, I believe this was the ideia, to create a site using everything we have learned and make a better version from the first atempt, that is why I have chosen to make a layout as close as possible to the first one, keeping the experience as close as possible and highlighting the key differences from HTML/CSS/JS to React.
+- This project closely resembles the initial experience I had with DevEmDobro.
+The intention was to create a website using all the skills we have acquired and enhance it compared to the first attempt.
+Therefore, I have chosen to design the layout as similar as possible to the original version, aiming to preserve the user experience while highlighting the key differences when transitioning from HTML/CSS/JS to React.

 ### 🔖 Layout